 Sea shells are plentiful on the shoreline and many folks find their contentment just strolling along and searching for the right shell souvenirs.
 Others enjoy booking tee times at nearby golf courses or scheduling charters for fishing or scalloping excursions.

-A favorite memory for my group was Captain Mitch Coleman (from FloriDaze Adventures) taking us on a charter boat to view the area.
+A favorite memory from my trip was Captain Mitch Coleman from FloriDaze Adventures taking us on a charter boat to view the area.
 Captain Mitch knows these waters well and navigates with a sense of confidence that is really appreciated in a boat captain.

 He is available for shelling excursions at Crooked Island or fishing expeditions (trolling, bottom fishing, sight fishing, and other sport fishing).
 Let Captain Mitch custom tailor an adventure for your group or family and enjoy a day on the water!

 And then there’s the beach bum who loves the sound of the crashing waves so much that laying on a towel on the sand or sitting in a beach chair provides all the entertainment ever needed.
 Mexico Beach certainly provides the atmosphere for that!

 Whatever your pleasure, don’t forget to leave some time to meander through the one-of-a-kind shops along Highway 98 and find treasures of jewelry, clothing and other novelties to carry home.